 “We provide a space where people can be comfortable and address key issues in their lives, in their own time,” says Dianne, a Manager at HopeStreet.

-Your gift before 30 June will go straight to providing hot meals, blankets, personal care items and so much more.
+Your gift this Winter will go straight to providing hot meals, blankets, personal care items and so much more.

 Despite some progress, it wasn’t until Cathy had a drug-induced psychosis, and subsequent hospitalisation that she realised she had to work with doctors to treat her illness.
 “I stuck with the doctors until they found medication that worked for me,” said Cathy.
 “But I was still in denial that drugs were causing all the bad things in my life.”